vojay-dev/airflow-dagventure/README.md

 ## How the Procedural Map is Generated

-The map is generated fresh every time the game loads (or when the DAG count changes).
+The map is generated fresh every time the game loads (or when the Dag count changes).
 The process happens entirely in `map-generator.js` and uses no external libraries.

 ### Step 1: Size the grid

 The map is a 2D grid of cells, each 64×64 pixels.
 The grid starts as all water (every cell = `0`).
-Its dimensions scale with the number of DAGs:
+Its dimensions scale with the number of Dags:

 ```javascript
 const islandsCount = Math.max(1, Math.ceil(numDags / 3));